-U. S. Steel is required by law to disclose accurate and complete information regarding its financial condition and results of operations.
+U. S. Steel is required to disclose accurate and complete information regarding its financial condition and results of operations.
 We are also required to maintain adequate processes and procedures controlling the effectiveness of accounting and financial reporting activities.
 We must maintain accurate books and records reflecting the business transactions and activities of the Company and perform our responsibilities in compliance with the Company's internal controls.
 Inaccurate, incomplete, or untimely recordkeeping and reporting may violate the law and result in liability to the Company and individual employees.
-Employees, especially those involved in accounting or financial reporting activities, must understand and comply with all applicable accounting standards, laws, and regulations, including, but not limited to, U.S. Generally Accepted Accounting Principles, U.S. securities laws and regulations, and the Sarbanes-Oxley Act (SOX).
+Employees, especially those involved in accounting or financial reporting activities, must understand and comply with all applicable accounting standards, laws, and regulations, including, but not limited to, U.S. Generally Accepted Accounting Principles and the Sarbanes-Oxley Act (SOX).